 The DSL or Deputy DSL will always be available to discuss safeguarding concerns.
 During term time, the DSL or DDSL will always be available (during school hours) for staff in the school to discuss any safeguarding concerns.
-For out of hours/out of term activities, the school's arrangements are for nominated staff to have undertaken DSL Lead Training and act as DSL to ensure there is always cover.
+For out of hours/out of term activities, the school's arrangements are that all staff and the safeguarding governor are emailed prior to the start of each holiday advising whom to contact regarding safeguarding concerns.
+This includes contact details for the MASH team, out of hours team and Police.